 Seminar in Cognitive Psychology

 A detailed examination of one or more selected topic(s) in cognitive psychology, with an emphasis on critical evaluation of assumptions and methodologies for scientific study of the human mind.
 Topics may include: applied memory; cognitive perspectives on teaching and learning; representation of knowledge; psycholinguistics; problem solving; reasoning and decision making; case studies in cognitive processes.
 May be repeated for credit with different topics.
 Prerequisites: PSY 202 or PSY 235, and PSY 252 or PSY 255, or permission of the instructor.
-Spring semester.
+(PSY 207 added to list of prereqs 3/21/2015) Spring semester.
 McCabe.

 Seminar in Clinical Psychology